A guide to experimental design

 - A completely randomized design vs a randomized block design.

-- An independent measures design vs a repeated measures design.
+- A between-subjects design vs a within-subjects design.

 An experiment can be completely randomized or randomized within blocks (aka strata):